-How do design and copy work together to achieve optimum results?
+How do design and copy work together to achieve optimal results?

 Both are needed to produce effective campaigns, and both need to be done well for ads and websites to get the best results possible.
 Great copy with terrible design will lead to a bad campaign, and conversely, great design with poorly written copy won’t perform well either.

-Both need to work together to achieve the optimum result, and there’s an art and a science to making that happen.
+Both need to work together to achieve the optimal result, and there’s an art and a science to making that happen.

 Here are some key points to keep in mind.

 1. Design Sets the Stage for the Offer